From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Experiments

 We next analyze how our design behaves under different classifier heads, projector widths, and feature loss weights, to test robustness and better understand the role of mismatch.

-\subsubsection{Versatility across classification heads.}
+\subsubsection{Versatility Across Classification Heads}

-For Strategy 1 (projector), the lifted features can feed the classifier using either the [CLS] token or GAP over patch tokens (\Cref{tab:GAP}).
+For Lift, the lifted features can feed the classifier using either the [CLS] token or GAP over patch tokens (\Cref{tab:GAP}).
 This ablation tests whether our gains are tied to a specific head design.
 In both cases, our feature KD becomes effective once the projector resolves the encoding mismatch.
 This shows that our mismatch-guided strategy is agnostic to the choice of common classifier heads.
-Since GAP is slightly stronger here, we adopt it in all other experiments of Strategy 1.
+Since GAP is slightly stronger here, we adopt it in all other experiments of Lift.

-\subsubsection{Projector output dimension.}
+\subsubsection{Projector Output Dimension}

 Our analysis suggests that the student should be lifted into the teacher’s subspace rather than arbitrarily wider spaces.
 To test this, we vary the projector output dimension $D_T \in \{256, 320, 384, 448\}$ and evaluate both standalone performance and SpectralKD performance (\Cref{tab:dimension}).
 All projector sizes improve over the 192-dim baseline ($74.86\%$), peaking at 320-dim ($75.53\%$) and the teacher-matched 384-dim ($75.41\%$).
 Pushing beyond the teacher width to 448-dim actually hurts standalone performance ($75.23\%$).
-All configurations benefit from feature KD, but the best trade-off between architecture quality and distillation performance occurs around the teacher-matched 384-dim, which attains $76.40\%$ Top-1.

 While 448-dim obtains a slightly higher SpectralKD result ($76.48\%$), it does so from a weaker standalone model and does not support simple MSE KD as robustly.
 These observations support our interpretation: the goal is to match the teacher’s subspace, not to blindly increase dimensionality.

-\subsubsection{Feature loss weight.}
+\subsubsection{Feature Loss Weight}

 Finally, we study the sensitivity to the feature loss weight $\lambda_{\text{feat}}$ in the total objective (\Cref{tab:lambda}).
 Across both MSE-only and SpectralKD-only settings, increasing $\lambda_{\text{feat}}$ from $0.2$ to $0.3$ consistently yields moderate but stable improvements.
-Importantly, our main claims do not rely on aggressive tuning: across a reasonable range, feature KD is consistently useful once the encoding mismatch is resolved.
+Our main claims do not rely on aggressive tuning, feature KD is consistently useful once the encoding mismatch is resolved.

-\subsection{Generality across teachers}
+\subsection{Generality Across Teachers}